Skip to content

 Visit the Sport Integrity Australia website for further information on the safeguarding education they offer.

 • The QAS Anti-Doping Policy (2021) (PDF, 322KB) aligns with international standards set by WADA and is enforced to maintain fair competition.
 Sport Integrity Australia collaborates with the World Anti-Doping Agency (WADA), to strengthen anti-doping practices globally.
-Athletes are encouraged to stay informed about anti-doping requirements and can access educational resources through Sport Integrity Australia's e-learning hub.
+Athletes are encouraged to stay informed about anti-doping requirements and can access educational resources through Sport Integrity Australia's e-learning hub or via the Sport Integrity Australia app .

 Anti-Doping resources